 When the cork is in the open position, grip the body of the pin.
 Turn the cork knob and see a plain set screw on the knob.
-Suppose your cork does not have a visible set, screw on the knob.
+Suppose your cork has no visible set—screw on the knob.
 Yet, turn the pin counterclockwise until the cork unthreads from the filter.

 When your cork has a clear set, screw on the stopper knob, not unscrew.
-Then you have one of two different ways of lifting and turning a pin.
-Set screw beneath the stopper on the port shaft.
+Then, you have one of two ways to lift and turn a pin.
+Set the screw beneath the stopper on the port shaft.
 With the cork still in the open position, lift the plug.
 Rotate it until you see a small screw.
-If you do not see the set screw, you have a kind of cork that channels built-in around the pin.
+If you do not see the set screw, you have a cork that channels built-in around the pin.